The appendix as viewed at laparoscopy

 An interesting observation is that having appendicitis appears to protect from getting ulcerative colitis.
 The idea of having an elective or planned appendectomy for control of ulcerative colitis is still debated.

 Appendicitis is inflammation of the appendix.
 This is caused by obstruction of the entry to the appendix and bacterial infection then abscess formation.
 This is usually an acute illness over 2-3 days and the diagnosis is reasonably straightforward.
 Occasionally there can be aborted episodes.
 The diagnosis of a "grumbling appendix" as a cause of recurrent pain in the right lower abdomen is much less certain.
 Often the diagnosis is irritable bowel or constipation.
+However occasionally it is worth proceeded to appendicectomy on a more elective basis for intermittent pain in the right, lower abdomen if there is evidence of an inflammatory process at times.
+Specialist advice is required.
 An "appendicitis-like" illness can be the starting point for Crohn's disease of the terminal ileum.

 A viral infection of the lymph nodes in this region called mesenteric adenitis is thought to be the cause of an appendicitis- like illness but a normal appendix at operation.